First read and observe the introductory information

 Other factors which increase fuel consumption (examples):

 Volkswagen Touran Owners Manual.
-New wheels and tyres
+Fastening rings

 First read and observe the introductory

-information and safety warnings New tyres
+information and safety warnings Charging the battery